Eczbek/xieite/docs/geometry/getCircumference.md

 # xieite::geometry::getCircumference
-Declared in `<xieite/geometry/getCircumference.hpp>`
+Defined in header `<xieite/geometry/getCircumference.hpp>`

 <br/>

-Calculates the circumference of an ellipse or circle.
+Calculates the circumference of a circle, estimates the circumference of an ellipse.

 <br/><br/>